mt657/Refactored-design-pattern-calc-advanced/README.md

 - Create a new Git repository locally and a repository on GitHub.
 You will upload/push your local repo to GitHub.
 - Set up a Python project in VSCode.
 - Create a virtual environment for your project.
-- Write a simple calculator application that includes functions for addition, subtraction, multiplication, and division.
+- Write a simple command line calculator application that includes functions for addition, subtraction, multiplication, and division.
 - Write tests for each calculator function using pytest.
 - Configure GitHub Actions to run your tests automatically on each push to the repository.
 - Push your code and configuration to GitHub and ensure that GitHub Actions runs your tests successfully.